MicahWade/WindFlag/README.md

 **Language Enablement Flags:** WindFlag supports coding challenges in multiple programming languages.
 You can enable or disable specific languages by setting `ENABLE_<LANGUAGE_NAME>=True/False` in your `.env` file (e.g., `ENABLE_PYTHON3=True`).
 By default, all supported languages are enabled.
 Refer to [ENV.md](docs/ENV.md) for a full list and more details.

+#### **API Key Management**
+WindFlag supports API keys for programmatic access.
+In addition to user-generated API keys, a special `ADMIN_API_KEY` can be configured in your `.env` file to grant administrative access to all API endpoints.
+This is useful for scripts and automated tasks.
+For more details, refer to [ENV.md](docs/ENV.md).

 ```bash
 cp .env.template .env
 # Open .env with a text editor and fill in necessary values.